tOverney/project_report/sliderust-master/slides.md

 # Goal of the project

+* Increase GPU performance for cryptographic applications.
+  * Understanding current limitations of cryptography on GPUs
+  * Understanding the microarchitecture of currently used GPUs
-Find a way to increase GPU performance for cryptographic applications.
+  * Find a way to change this architecture to improve performances of cryptographic applications

 # Cryptography on GPU // c'est p-ê trop proche de la slide précédente mais je ne vois pas comment séparer mieux!